tox-dev/tox/docs/example/jenkins.rst

 Using Jenkins multi-configuration jobs
 -------------------------------------------

-The Jenkins_ continuous integration server allows to define "jobs" with "build steps" which can be test invocations.
+The Jenkins_ continuous integration server allows you to define "jobs" with "build steps" which can be test invocations.
 If you :doc:`install <../install>` ``tox`` on your default Python installation on each Jenkins agent, you can easily create a Jenkins multi-configuration job that will drive your tox runs from the CI-server side,